Comma0101/holm-school/README.md

-# Holm School - Ryan Holm
+# Holm School (You Might Learn Something) - Ryan Holm - Learn How to Be a Computer Scientist for Hamiltons a Month

 Full Free book readable at: https://ryheimat.github.io/holm-school